Doula: Motivations and challenges

 In 2010, a survey of professional Canadian doulas found that the common motivations for doula work include "desire to support women in childbirth, personal interest, and a wish to share their own positive birth experience with others" but did not see the work as a means to create steady income.
 Doulas of color also found motivation in providing care for their racial, ethnic and cultural communities so as to provide culturally competent care.
-Volunteer doulas often saw doula work as a way to "help others, to establish a practice as an employed doula, and to have a route into nursing or midwifery."
+Volunteer doulas often saw doula work as a way to "help others, to establish a practice as an employed doula, and to have a route into nursing or midwifery".
+From 2021 to present, Canada has specifically focused research on the cultural significance of indigenous practices in doula work.

 A 2004 study of North American doulas identified challenges to doula work such as lack of support from clinicians, balancing doula work with family and other work obligations, and being on call.
 Volunteer doulas also found challenges in individuals' poor understanding of the doula's role, lack of clear boundaries, and complex socio-economic issues.
 Additionally, doulas often are challenged with the task to navigate their role in medicalized (hospital) births.
 Due to the social hierarchy and privilege that medical professionals have in medical settings doulas are often subordinate to doctors and physicians.
 Doulas have to negotiate the power dynamics between the patient and medical provider, while also establishing their legitimacy and role in the process of childbirth.
 They, therefore, have to be cognizant of the medical environment in which their client chooses to give birth in order to effectively advocate for their client's needs.